-38 Will the water district be providing updates to neighbors during the construction period?
+35 Will the water district be providing updates to neighbors during the construction period?

 Yes.
 The water district will set up multiple mechanisms for communicating with neighbors about construction activities.
-From community meetings to neighborhood updates mailed or e-mailed to homeowners and businesses, to the Access Valley Water customer request system (see page 4 of project fact sheet), we will make every effort to keep the community well informed of progress updates before and during the construction phase.
+We will make every effort to keep the community well informed of progress updates before and during the construction phase.
 To ensure that you receive these notices, we strongly encourage you to sign up here to receive e-mails from us: https://delivr.com/2npqb.
 You can also download the new Access Valley Water App onto your iPhone or Android smart phone.
 The water district uses social media platforms including Nextdoor, Facebook and Twitter, and will also consider developing a project blog.